Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 What built-in controls miss:

 Roblox's native tools only cover activity inside the Roblox app.
 They don't touch Discord, YouTube, screen time across devices, or anything outside the platform.
-They also can't detect predatory language patterns — they filter keywords, but a determined bad actor will find workarounds.
+They filter keywords, but a determined bad actor will find workarounds — which is why the conversation with your child matters as much as any setting.

 For a complete setup walkthrough, see our detailed guide to setting up Roblox parental controls.